HajimeKawahara/exojax/documents/userguide/rtransfer.rst

 Regarding reflected light in ExoJAX, the flux-adding treatment can be utilized.

+All of the fbased schemes are currently based on the two-stream approximation, althogh the ibased schemes can specify the number of the streams.
-These are currently all based on the two-stream approximation.
-In the future, a four-stream implementation is planned, but as of December 2023, it has not yet been implemented.
+In the future, a four-stream implementation for the fbased schemes is planned, but as of December 2023, it has not yet been implemented.

 For transmission spectroscopy in ExoJAX, the options are primarily limited to differences in the integration methods.